 There comes a point in every true whisky drinker’s life where he puts down the shot glass and picks up the snifter, Glencairn, or tumbler instead.
 With the best whiskey glasses or Scotch glasses now at his disposal, our hypothetical enthusiast is sipping instead of gulping, savouring instead of abusing, and forming an actual appreciation for spirits along the way.
-Plus, he’s no longer waking up half-naked in some stranger’s backyard the next day, which is usually a good thing.
+The best part is, he’s no longer waking up half-naked in some stranger’s backyard the next day!

 How to Choose The Best Whisky Glass or Scotch Glass

 Ultimately, how to choose the best whisky glass or scotch glass is a matter of personal preference, but there are still some important parameters by which to abide.
 They are the following:

 1. Whisky Glass Structure